Save to your scrapbook

 1. Preheat the oven to 200°C/180°C fan/gas mark 6.
 Grease a 20cm square cake tin and line the base with baking paper.

-2. For the base, put the rye crispbreads into a food processor with the sugar and pulse to a fine crumb.
+2. For the base, put the ingredients into a food processor and pulse to a fine crumb.
 Add the butter and blend until you have a damp sandy consistency.
 Tip the mixture into the cake tin and compress to the bottom with your hands or the back of a spoon, then bake for 15 minutes to set.
 Remove the tin from the oven and allow to cool, though do leave the oven on.

 3. For the filling, whisk the goat’s cheese, cream cheese and buttermilk with the cornflour, until well combined – I do this in my KitchenAid fitted with the whisk attachment, but an electric hand-held beater would work fine.
 Add the sugar and whisk just until incorporated, then beat in the eggs until you have a smooth, fairly runny batter.
 Pour the cheesecake batter on top of the base and put it into the oven.
 Immediately reduce the heat of the oven to 140°C/120°C fan/gas mark 1.
 Bake for 1 hour–1 hour 10 minutes, until the cheesecake is set but has quite an impressive wobble to it when gently shaken.